Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 Transjugular intrahepatic portosystemic shunt is a useful procedure in patients in whom bleeding persists in spite of drugs and endoscopic treatment.
 This procedure is effective only in portal hypertension of hepatic cause.

-This procedure is not a surgical procedure, rather it is a procedure done by interventional radiologist.
+This procedure is not a surgical procedure, rather it is a procedure done by an interventional radiologist.

 The procedure is done under local anesthesia and sedation